What is a model agency?

 These agencies provide models for the fashion catwalks and fashion magazines.
 They have very rigid requirements for the models they take on in terms of height, looks and ability in front of the camera and on the runway.
-High fashion agencies will normally scout their models and will work with new faces to create and build a portfolio which they will pay off in addition to the commission that they take from the work that they find you.
+High fashion agencies will usually scout their models and will work with new faces to create and build a portfolio which they will pay off in addition to the commission that they take from the work that they find you.

 Commercial model agencies provide models for advertising campaigns.
 Companies will often want an individual to be the face of their service or to be photographed using their product.
 The adverts then may appear on billboards, leaflets, in magazines or online.
 There are no minimum height requirements or a typical look that agencies will be looking for when signing a commercial model, they will just be looking for models that they believe that they will confidently be able to match with future castings.

 Catalogue agencies match their models with clients looking for someone to advertise their latest clothing range.
 This may then appear in a physical paper catalogue or on their online shop.
-Like commercial models there is no specific look or minimum height for catalogue modelling.
+Like commercial models, there is no specific look or minimum height for catalogue modelling.
 They also just want to be confident that the models they sign will be what their clients will be looking for from season to season.

 A promotional agency will not just be looking for pretty faces, they want confidence, personality and energy.
-As a promotional model you will be will be the face or one of a few faces representing a brands latest brand or endorsing their advertising campaign, this could involve giving out samples, attending trade shows and creating a buzz at events.
+As a promotional model, you will be will be the face or one of a few faces representing a brand’s latest brand or endorsing their advertising campaign, this could involve giving out samples, attending trade shows and creating a buzz at events.